Questions? Contact Us >>

 Posted By: HPHH

-Very nice petty for the $75 sale price.
+Very nice petty!
 It is about the same shape and weight as the Tsuchi Ido tall petty/ko-deba I wanted to replace.
 My Tsuchi Ido is from a very obscure maker, who is likely now dead, and has been rehandled twice.
 My grandparents used it to prop open the sink stopper for almost a decade before I discovered it.

 I sharpened it up and got rid of all the rust and straightened it out the best I could.
 I found I really liked its profile and cutting feel.
 It was also a sanmai aogai knife, likely blue